Learn the basic rules behind a plant-based diet and how this lifestyle can transform your overall health.

 To begin your plant-based journey, the first step is to learn the basics behind a plant-based diet.
 A plant-based diet, also The first step is to learn the basics behind a plant-based diet to begin your plant-based journey.
 A plant-based diet, also commonly known as a “vegan diet,” is a diet that avoids any animal-based products and consumes food primarily from plants.1 For a proper balanced plant-based lifestyle, it’s essential to include the appropriate portions of fruits, vegetables, legumes, and whole grains daily.
 An individual following a plant-based diet should have the following serving sizes daily: 3-4 of whole grains, 4-5 of vegetables, 3-4 of fruits, and 2-3 of legumes.2 Additionally, oils, added sugars, and high-fat foods should be minimized to obtain the benefits of a healthy lifestyle!

-Does Your Diet and Lifestyle Impact Your Overall Health?
+Do Your Diet And Lifestyle Impact Your Overall Health?

 Plant-Based Versus Animal-Based Foods